I believe only Kruger allows self drive safaris in the various countries of Africa. This is how we did it.

-Most of the animals we sighted on our own but whenever we saw cars pulled over, we pulled over too, because usually it was something big.
-We drove with our windows down (recommended by the park experts) and of course didn’t play any music.
+Most of the animals we sighted on our own, but whenever we saw cars pulled over, we pulled over too.
+Usually it was something big.
+We drove with our windows down (recommended by the park experts), and of course didn’t play any music.
 It is not allowed.
 Passengers should also speak in soft voices and refrain from loud exclamations.
 Believe me, when you are gazing at a herd of elephants crossing the road or at a rhinoceros sleeping near your car, you will want to whisper!
-Signs throughout the park warn people to stay in their cars, “Humans Are Food!”
+Signs throughout the park warn people to stay in their cars: “Humans Are Food!”
 We took this very seriously.

 Speaking of being food, we brought snacks and water and NEVER GOT OUT OF THE CAR unless we were at a designated (protected) picnic/bathroom spot.

-We each had a “job” to do.
-My son handled the zoom lens, I had the wide angle, my daughter filmed using an iPhone and my husband drove.
-I was constantly saying, “stop, stop!” and he would stop, sometimes having to back up first, and then we would watch and photograph and sit there in amazement.
-We had two pairs of excellent binoculars to share but half the time we were so close we didn’t need them.
+While we toured, we each had a “job” to do.
+My son handled the zoom lens, I had the wide angle, my daughter filmed using an iPhone, and my husband drove.
+It seemed I was constantly saying, “stop, stop!”
+Then my husband would stop, sometimes having to back up first, and we would watch, and photograph, and sit there in amazement.
+We had two pairs of excellent binoculars to share, but half the time we were so close we didn’t need them.

 It was great touring in the South African winter.
-There were hardly any other cars on the road, the camps were less crowded and the air was dry – cool in the morning/evening and warm in the afternoon.
-There was less vegetation so animals were easier to spot and water holes were smaller, so a greater number of animals would gather in one spot.
-I felt plenty warm in the afternoon sun, I don’t know how anyone could stand touring in the African summer when the temperature goes through the roof.
+There were hardly any other cars on the road, the camps were less crowded and the air was dry–cool in the morning/evening and warm in the afternoon.
+There was less vegetation, so animals were easier to spot.
+Also, a greater number of animals would gather at the smaller water holes.
+I felt plenty warm in the afternoon sun; I don’t know how anyone can stand touring in the African summer when the temperature goes through the roof!